reneshravi/BlackScholes_PnL/README.md

   - Calculate and display Delta, Gamma, Vega, Theta, and Rho for both call and put options.

 - **Data Export**:
-  - Download PnL data for both call and put options in CSV format.
+  - Download PnL data for both call and put options in CSV format for further data manipulation.

 ---